katheich/tripbit/README.md

 ## Potential future features

-- Our original plan encompassed two more features as stretch goals, for which the groundwork is already laid on the back-end, but which we ultimately decided not to pursue during the week: a trips feature and a game
+- Our original plan encompassed two more features as stretch goals, for which the groundwork is already laid on the back-end, but which we ultimately decided not to pursue during the week: a trips feature and a game.

 - Trips: these were a separate SQL table, allowing a user to add whole trips to their profile, consisting of a list of cities, a start and end date and notes: